solaranamnesis/ottohahn/full-text-english.md

 *The loss of geothermal heat or heat radiated by the Sun would not be the next threatening nightmare, but the disappearance of our atmosphere.

-# Explanation of the Panels
+# Explanation of the Tables

 ## Preliminary Note